Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

 \section{Effective Capacity Approximation with Normal Approximation}

-In this section, we present an EC approximation method for low-latency \RV{communication} systems.
-The closed-form expression of the approximation characterizes the influence of the channel distribution, error probability, and blocklength on the EC.
-As shown in Eqs. \eqref{9} and \eqref{delta}, there are \RV{limitations} on the use of LDT to determine the QVP and DVP in URLLC scenarios.
-However, EC is widely used in the works for URLLC scenarios \cite{zxjsac,8466036,ecresouce1,thirdorder2} to evaluate the QoS-constrained throughput.
-In these \RV{studies}, the value of the QoS exponent $\theta$ is given to represent the QoS requirement, while the EC is adopted to characterize the throughput under the QoS requirement.
-Some scheduling schemes in URLLC were proposed to maximize the EC in these works. \RV{Therefore, deriving the closed-form expression of EC is crucial for further optimization.} \RV{However, it is challenging to derive a closed-form expression of the EC, complicating throughput analysis and the comparison between different scheduling schemes.} To address this issue, we propose a Laplace's-method-based approximation for EC in this section.
+In this section, we present an EC approximation method for low-latency communication systems.
+The closed-form expression of this approximation characterizes the influence of the channel distribution, error probability, and blocklength on EC.
+As shown in Eqs. \eqref{9} and \eqref{delta}, there are limitations in using LDT to determine the QVP and DVP in URLLC scenarios.
+However, EC has been widely adopted in various studies of URLLC to evaluate the QoS-constrained throughput \cite{zxjsac,8466036,ecresouce1,thirdorder2}.
+In these studies, the value of the QoS exponent $\theta$ is typically given to represent the QoS requirement, while EC is employed to quantify the throughput subject to these QoS requirements.
+Several scheduling schemes for URLLC have been proposed to maximize EC in these works.
+Therefore, deriving a closed-form expression of EC is crucial for further system optimization.
+However, it is challenging to derive such a closed-form expression for EC, which complicates throughput analysis and the comparison of different scheduling schemes.
+To address this issue, we propose a Laplace's-method-based approximation for EC in this section.
 In this subsection, we set $T\geq1$, which covers the general low-latency scenarios.
 Note that we use normal approximation to approximate the maximum coding rate in this section.
-Thus, the proposed approximation can \RV{serve as} an efficient EC approximation method in scenarios where normal approximation achieves \RV{satisfactory} accuracy.
+Thus, the proposed approximation can serve as an efficient EC approximation method for scenarios where normal approximation achieves satisfactory accuracy.